openplanet-nl/nadeoapi-docs/docs/live/clubs/unset-vip.md

 }
 ```

-If the `accountID` is invalid or does not belong to a member of the club, the response will contain an error:
+If the `accountId` is invalid or does not belong to a member of the club, the response will contain an error:

 ```json
 [